Best Hiking Daypacks of 2025

 Why Trust CleverHiker

 Our CleverHiker team loves to hike, and we’ve covered tens of thousands of miles and 3,000+ days rocking all types of daypacks to determine which are the best of the best.
-Ian Krammer, Gear Analyst and lead daypack tester, has used the packs on this list to summit over 700 Colorado peaks over 12,000 feet, including all of the state’s 14,000-foot mountains.
+Ian Krammer, gear analyst and lead daypack tester, has used the packs on this list to summit over 700 Colorado peaks over 12,000 feet, including all of the state’s 14,000-foot mountains.
 His weekly adventures to the high alpine have given him detailed insight into when and how these backpacks stand out.
 His prior work experience as a qualitative and quantitative researcher dialed in his analytics skills to be as objective as possible about the products he puts through the wringer.

 Analysis & Results